drequivalent/Dissonance/README.markdown

 XMPP ↔ Discord conference transport done right.

 Dissonɐnce is a conference transport bot between XMPP (or, Jabber) multi-user conference and Discord channel.
-Its mission is to translate some of Discord functionality into XMPP conferernce, and act as a transparent relay between the two conferencing protocols.
+Its purpose is to translate some of Discord functionality into XMPP conferernce, and act as a transparent relay between the two conferencing protocols.

 ## Features:
  - an individual connection for every Discord channel member (as if channel members are logged into XMPP conference)